dsagman/picat/readme.md

 ```
 A :: 1..10 % A is a number between 1 and 10
 ```
-If you type this into the interative Picat REPL, you get:
+If you type this into the interactive Picat REPL, you get:
 ```
 A = DV_0104d8_1..10
 ```